Protection from untrusted certificates

 You may end up on a phishing website, or your data will not get the necessary protection on the original website (for example, if the website's certificate has expired).
 As a result, hackers can:

-If the site can't guarantee safe encryption due to problems with the site's certificate, the site page won't open and you'll see in the SmartBox and a warning that a safe connection could not be established.
-In this case you can decide to either not visit the site, or add the certificate to your list of trusted ones.
+If a website can't guarantee secure data encryption because of certificate issues, you'll see in the SmartBox.
+The site won't load, and the page will display a message saying that a secure connection couldn't be established.
+In this case, you can decide to either not visit the site, or to add the certificate to your list of trusted ones.

 Reasons for blocking